senarvi/senarvi.github.io/_posts/2016-11-20-avoiding-problems-in-theano-graphs.md

 One thing that can be immediately noted on the graph is the `HostFromGpu` and `GpuFromHost` operations.
 These are the expensive memory transfers between the host computer and the GPU memory.
-You can also notice from the names of the operations of the compiled graph, whether they run on GPU or not: GPU operations have the Gpu prefix.
+You can also notice from the names of the operations of the compiled graph, whether they run on GPU or not—GPU operations have the Gpu prefix.
 Ideally your shared variables are stored on the GPU and you have only one `HostFromGpu` operation in the end, as in the graph below: